top of page

 For example, the insertion or removal of a component prior to the emitter being activated

-in an experiment may cause the collapse of the system’s wave function, even before any particles are actually admitted to the system.
-In such cases, the act of measurement results in being of little or no consequence, and has no actual effect upon the bubble environment.
+in an experiment may cause the collapse of the system’s wave function, even before any particles are actually admitted into the system.
+In such cases, the act of measurement results in being of little or no consequence, and has no actual effect, upon the bubble environment.

 Probability And Wavelength